Want to support CHYOA?

 “Morning,” Blake said, sliding into his seat.

-Blake pulled out their shared folder for their project.
+Blake waited awkwardly for a bit then pulled out their shared folder for the project.
 “So.
 Baroque themes in Romeo and Juliet.
 What’ve you got?”

 “I was thinking about the emotional scale of the play,” she said, flipping her notebook toward him.
 “It’s all so heightened—love, ****, passion, tragedy.
 That’s so Baroque, right?
 Everything is excessive, intense.”